 So:

-Your horse weighs 400kg: then give it 25g of zeolite = 2.5 scoops per day in its feed.
+If your horse weighs 400kg: then give it 25g of zeolite = 2.5 scoops per day mixed into the horse feed.

 600kg: 35g = 3.5 scoops per day